argoproj-labs/hera/docs/walk-through/authentication.md

 # Authentication

-There are multiple ways you can authenticate with Argo Workflows.
 The way you authenticate generally depends on your unique organization setup.
 If you submit workflows through Hera directly you have multiple ways to authenticate with the Argo server.

 Note that the follow examples combine a global config with a workflow submission for illustration purposes.
 You can write a thin wrapper for your own organization, such as `myorg.workflows`, that provides an `__init__.py` to set these